NovaStorm-Development/If0n-Nuker/README.md

-# If0n-Nuker
+# Velocity (Formerly If0n Nuker)
 A feature rich python Discord nuker made by If.0n

 # Features
 - Webhook that shows info about the server you nuke
 - Customisable
-- Clean Looking GUI
+- Clean Looking
+- Super Fast Nuker